elastic/kibana/src/core/CONVENTIONS.md

     ├── index.ts
     └── plugin.ts
 ```
+- [Manifest file](/docs/development/core/server/kibana-plugin-server.pluginmanifest.md) should be defined on top level.
 - Both `server` and `public` should have an `index.ts` and a `plugin.ts` file:
   - `index.ts` should only contain:
     - The `plugin` export